MichalMrena/DecisionDiagrams/README.md

 3. `imdd_manager` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
 The domain of each variable can be a different set of the form `{0, 1, 2, ..., di - 1}` where the `di` for each variable is specified in the constructor.
 The set of values of the function is a set of the form `{0, 1, 2, ...}`.

 4. `ifmdd_manager<PMax>` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
-The domain of each variable can be a different set of the form `{0, 1, 2, ..., min(di, PMax - 1)}` where the `PMax` is specified as the template parameter and `di` for each variable is specified in the constructor.
+The domain of each variable can be a different set of the form `{0, 1, 2, ..., min(di - 1, PMax - 1)}` where the `PMax` is specified as the template parameter and `di` for each variable is specified in the constructor.
 The set of values of the function is a set of the form `{0, 1, 2, ...}`.

 Managers 1, 2, and 4 use nodes with more compact memory representation since the maximum of the domains is known at compile time.
 The only difference between 3 and 4 is in this property so if `PMax` is known it is better to use the manager 4.